kirillkovalenko/nssm/README.txt

 Since version 2.19, many more service options can be configured with the GUI installer as well as via the registry.

+Since version 2.19, NSSM can add to the service's environment by setting AppEnvironmentExtra in place of or in addition to the srvany-compatible AppEnvironment.

 Usage
 -----